alberreman/Distributed-Collaborative-Entity/High Level Proposal.md

 an overview for or how each member group coordinates internally to distribute profit-shares or push forward proposals.

-[^3]: The investor group is the exception here, who will probably not use Colony software at all.
-Though, if we were to issue stock via a security token (to my knowledge we have no plans to do so), we could easily hook that smart contract voting architecture to our Colony network.

 **Product-Participant Member Group**